gradleupdate/knotx-starter-kit/README.md

 customize the [Knot.x distribution](https://github.com/Knotx/knotx-stack) with your own modules and configuration entries.

-Starter Kit artefacts (see the build/distributions folder) are:
+Starter Kit artifacts (see the build/distributions folder) are:
 - a ZIP file when `./gradlew build-stack` or `./gradlew build`
 - a custom Docker image when `./gradlew build-docker`

-### Prerequisites
-Follow [Development process](https://github.com/Knotx/knotx-aggregator) instructions to build all SNAPSHOT artefacts.

 ## How to build & run
-To start a new Knot.x project simply download the chosen ZIP version from https://github.com/Knotx/knotx-starter-kit/tags.
+To start a new Knot.x project simply download the chosen ZIP version from https://github.com/Knotx/knotx-starter-kit/tags or use the development one (from the `master` branch).
+Follow [Development process](https://github.com/Knotx/knotx-aggregator) instructions when use the development version.

+Then unzip Starter Kit and run:

-### ZIP file
+### Build ZIP distribution
-In the unziped folder run
 ```
 $> ./gradlew build-stack
 ```
 to:
 - build all your custom Knot.x modules
-- download Knot.x Stack artefact, add all required dependencies (including your custom modules and its transitive dependencies), override configs with `/knotx/config`
+- download Knot.x Stack artifact, add all required dependencies (including your custom modules and its transitive dependencies), override configs with `/knotx/config`
-- build the custom ZIP artefact
+- build the custom ZIP artifact

-Then, go to the `build/distributions` directory, unzip the ZIP artefact, start Knot.x:
+Then, go to the `build/distributions` directory, unzip the ZIP artifact, start Knot.x:
 ```
 chmod +x bin/knotx
 bin/knotx run-knotx